-Northeastern University is ranked number one in the US News and World Report ranking of colleges that offer experiential education.
-The Professional Science Master’s (PSM) programs capitalize on Northeastern’s location among many pharmaceutical and biotechnology companies in the Boston area and its strength in providing real-world learning in the corporate sector for over 100 hundred years.
+The Professional Science Master’s (PSM) program capitalizes on Northeastern’s location among the many biotechnology and pharmaceutical companies in Boston, Seattle, and the Bay Area and its strength in providing real-world learning in the corporate sector for more than 100 years.

 How It Works

 The graduate co-op is the real-world component of the Biotechnology Professional Master of Science (PSM) Program.
-We are fortunate to have a rich practice environment in the immediate Boston area, and based upon our survey of local companies, we anticipate a variety of internship opportunities in all life science disciplines as well as non-science opportunities such as project management.
+We are fortunate to have a rich practice environment in the Northeastern network, which includes Boston, Seattle, and the Bay Area.
+Based upon our survey of local companies, we anticipate a variety of internship opportunities in all life science disciplines as well as non-science opportunities such as project management.

-Students are responsible for obtaining their own co-op.
-They will receive the support and guidance of the Graduate Co-op Coordinator throughout the search process and throughout the internship.
+Students are responsible for working with the graduate co-op coordinator to obtain a co-op.
+They will receive the support and guidance of the graduate co-op coordinator throughout the search process and throughout the co-op experience.
 Each student, including international students, will complete a co-op that provides him/her with an invaluable opportunity to gain professional training and real-world experience in the commercial sector.
-In most instances, the co-op will be paid, however, a paid co-op is not guaranteed.
-Students who intend to pursue additional graduate study after obtaining the Biotechnology PSM degree may wish to consider a co-op in a laboratory at Northeastern or at another educational institution in the area.
+In most instances, the co-op will be paid; however, a paid co-op is not guaranteed.
 In some instances, the co-op will serve as a mutually beneficial preliminary period of employment leading to a permanent position.

 Typically, the co-op will be three to six months in length, depending on the requirements of the employment site.
 The co-op usually occurs in the second year of the program.

 Students in the Biotechnology PSM Program can complete their co-op requirement in two ways: